 Can I buy a new motor and how much is it?

 A new motor (mid-drive/hub) involves about the same costs as a new battery/power pack – $1000 and up.

 Due to the technological progress in the e-bike sector, costs for motors might change over the course of the next years.
 The price quoted above provides a rough point of reference only.

 Can I turn my old bike into an e-bike?

 You should always consult a bike shop and certified mechanics to add a conversion kit to your old bike!
 Never do it yourself.

-*Please note that not all of the information provided above reflects the latest state of the art (pricing, systems, performance), since technology in the (e-)bike industry is constantly evolving – we are trying to stay up to date as best as we can.
+*Please note that not all of the information provided above reflects the current state of the industry (pricing, systems, performance), since technology in the (e-)bike industry is constantly evolving.
+We are trying to stay up to date as best as we can.